-Local authorities, with the help of other organisations as appropriate, have a duty to make enquires under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based abuse, and extra-familial threats like radicalisation and sexual exploitation.
+Local authorities, with the help of other organisations as appropriate, including school, have a duty to make enquires under section 47 of the Children Act (1989) if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse, neglect, female genital mutilation or other socalled honour-based abuse, and extra-familial threats like radicalisation and sexual/criminal/financial exploitation.
 Should an investigation occur, then the school's involvement and any action may be determined on the advice given by the investigating agency.
+If the child is made subject to a Child Protection plan, following social care's assessment under s47 and an Initial Child Protection Case Conference, their CP Plan will be shared by the allocated Social Worker with the school.
+The school will attend and participate in regular meetings (known as Core Groups), as arranged by the local authority.
+See Working Together to Safeguarding Children (2023) for further information about local authority statutory Social Care processes (and/or the link to procedures in section 3).

-5.5 What to do if you have a concern about a child in the school
+5.5 What to do if you have a concern about a child in the school (STAFF)